linoscope/linoscope.github.io/content/posts/writing-a-game-boy-emulator-in-ocaml.md

   <img src="/images/camlboy-architecture-cartridge.png" alt="camlboy architecture cartridge" title="camlboy-architecture-cartridge">
 </div>

 You might think that Game Boy cartridges are just a ROM (read-only memory) that stores game data/code, but this is not the case.
 Many Game Boy cartridges contain hardware components to enhance the Game Boy's limited functionality.
-For example, ROM_ONLY type cartridges (such as Tetris) only include the ROM that stores the game data/code, and MBC3 type cartridges (such as Pokémon Red) contain independent RAM and timers in addition to the ROM.
+For example, while ROM_ONLY type cartridges (such as Tetris) only include the ROM that stores the game data/code, MBC3 type cartridges (such as Pokémon Red) contain independent RAM and timers in addition to the ROM.

 Since each cartridge type have separate functionality, we will implement each cartridge type as individual modules.
 Therefore, we need a mechanism to select a module according to the cartridge type at runtime.